imohitch/DeepLearningOnAndroid/README.md

 ***Check SETUP.md to complete your prerequisites***

-## Tutorial 0 - Overview of Deep Learning and Tensorflow
-This notebook covers
->* Background for deep learning
->* What are neural networks, nodes, dataset etc
->* What is tensorflow
->* Concept of graph and session in tensorflow

 ## Tutorial 1 - Deploying a simple tensorflow model on Android
 This notebook covers
 >* Different type of nodes in tensorflow graph